aryangarg794/TD-Learning/README.md

 ## TD learning implementation

-This repo implements Q-learning (currently done), SARSA and Expected SARSA on the cliffwalking reinforcement learning problem.
+This repo implements Q-learning, SARSA and Expected SARSA (in-progress) on the cliffwalking reinforcement learning problem.

 -------------------